owncloud/web/.github/issue_template.md

 ```
 Login as admin user into your ownCloud and access
 http://example.com/index.php/settings/integrity/failed
-paste the results into https://gist.github.com/ and puth the link here.
+paste the results into https://gist.github.com/ and put the link here.
 ```